What is Gender Equality?

 - monitors and reports on national and international commitments on gender equality, such as the UN Convention on the Elimination of all forms of Discrimination against Women (CEDAW)

 Our work includes improving female representation at work, in politics, in public appointments and on company boards, tackling violence against women and girls, and engaging with women to strengthen their voice in government.

 Please visit our website www.genderequality.ie where you will find more information about what we do.

 - providing a framework of laws that provide for equal treatment of women and men

-- the National Women’s Strategy 2007-2016, which sets out the Government’s priorities to advance the situation of women in Irish society.
+- the National Strategy for Women and Girls 2017-2020, which sets out the Government’s priorities to advance the situation of women in Irish society.

-- a programme of positive action measures, including a measure under the EU Programme for Employability, Inclusion and Learning 2014-2020.
+- the gender equality operation is co-funded by the Irish Government as part of the European Social Fund Programme for Employability, Inclusion and Learning 2014-2020.
 More general information on this training initiative can be found on www.genderequality.ie